alpha-unito/streamflow/CONTRIBUTING.md

 ### Code style
 StreamFlow supports Python 3.8 to 3.12, so use compatible code features.

-The StreamFlow codebase is [PEP 8](https://peps.python.org/pep-0008/) compliant with code style.
+The StreamFlow code style is compliant with [PEP 8](https://peps.python.org/pep-0008/).
 Some automatic style checkers can be installed with
 ```bash
 pip install -r lint-requirements.txt